jitpack/jitpack.io/ANDROID.md

  1. Add `classpath 'com.github.dcendents:android-maven-plugin:1.2'` to root build.gradle under `buildscripts`
  2. Add `apply plugin: 'android-maven'` to the library/build.gradle

-After these changes you should be able to run:
+After these changes go to the root of your project and run:

     gradle install

-That's it.
+It will install your library in your local maven repository ($HOME/.m2/repository).
 If install works and you have added a GitHub release it should work jitpack.io

 ## Examples